Timmy Hill: NASCAR

-Hill made the most NASCAR national series (Cup, Xfinity and Truck) starts of any driver in 2020, with a total of 75 races (all 36 in Cup, 29 of 33 in Xfinity, and 10 of 23 in Truck), ranking third all-time behind Kyle Busch (who accomplished this four years) and 2018 and 2019 holder Ross Chastain.
+Hill made the most NASCAR national series (Cup, Xfinity, and Truck) starts of any driver in 2020, with a total of 75 races (all 36 in Cup, 29 of 33 in Xfinity, and ten of 23 in Truck), ranking third all-time behind Kyle Busch (who accomplished this four years) and 2018 and 2019 holder Ross Chastain.

-Hill got two Top 20's in 2020 (19th at Bristol).
-The second one came at the Yellawood 500 where due to a lot of front runners being involved in crashes, Hill ran in the Top 10 towards the end of the race, but Hill ran out of fuel and placed 15th, making it his third Cup series Top 20.
+Hill got two top-twenties in 2020 (nineteenth at Bristol).
+The second one came at the Yellawood 500, where, due to numerous front-runners being involved in crashes, Hill ran in the top ten towards the end of the race.
+However, he ran out of fuel and placed fifteenth, making it his third Cup Series top twenty finish.

 For 2021, MBM owner Carl Long announced in a Facebook post on December 19, 2020, that Hill would return to the team in 2021 to again run in the Cup and Xfinity Series, although he would run for Xfinity points this season.
-It has yet to be confirmed if Hill will run full-time in Cup as he did in 2020, but his Cup schedule will include the 2021 Daytona 500 in the No. 66, which will be a Ford in that race for the second straight year.
+He did not end up running the full Cup schedule, only attempting fourteen of the 36 races.
+His Cup schedule included the 2021 Daytona 500 in the No. 66, which was a Ford in that race for the second straight year.
+He did not end up making the 500 in 2021 or 2022.

-On August 28, 2022, during the Wawa 250, Hill achieved his and MBM's best finish in an Xfinity race by finishing second in that race driving the No. 13 Chevrolet with sponsorship from Coble Enterprises and VSI Racing, finishing behind a race-winning Jeremy Clements.
+On August 28, 2022, during the Wawa 250, Hill achieved his and MBM's best finish in a Xfinity race by finishing second in that race, driving the No. 13 Chevrolet with sponsorship from Coble Enterprises and VSI Racing, finishing behind a race-winning Jeremy Clements.

+For 2025, Hill moved to the ARCA Menards Series East to compete in the No. 56 Toyota there full-time, which would be his first time in an ARCA-sanctioned race since 2011.
+In the ARCA race at Bristol, Hill ran in the top 5 for much of the race until crashing with less than 25 laps to go.